tidbcloud/serverless-driver-example/prisma/prisma-cloudflare-worker-example/README.md

 # Run TiDB Serverless with Prisma on Cloudflare Worker

-This repo is an example of how to run TiDB Serverless with Prisma on Cloudflare Worker.
+This repo is an example of how to run TiDB Serverless with our [prisma adapter](https://github.com/tidbcloud/prisma-adapter) on Cloudflare Worker.

 ## How to run this example